 .
 In fact, the shoulder dimensions of these three bags are nearly identical; for the closest feel to an at-home bed, the upper body "down-flap" design of the Backcountry Bed offers more freedom of movement in the upper extremities and provides a much more "bed-like" feel.

 actually feels more spacious; several tummy and side sleepers preferred the MegaLite to the Backcountry Bed, because it was more comfortable to bring a knee fairly high and slightly out to the side.
-That said, if you are a true tummy sleeper who likes to sleep with one leg nearly straight out to the side, the MegaLite offered good performance, while the the Salsa 30 was a step higher, offering a bigger cut in the leg area and a stretchier design.
+That said, if you are a true tummy sleeper who likes to sleep with one leg nearly straight out to the side, the MegaLite offered good performance, while the Salsa 30 was a step higher, offering a bigger cut in the leg area and a stretchier design.
 The MegaLite

 won our Editors' Choice award was due to its versatility; it's perfect for every adventure that a 30°F rating could be good for.
 Its spacious enough for car camping or shorter adventures, but light and compressible enough for long-distance backpacking and summertime mountaineering.
 Because it offers an adequately spacious design, it's easy to add additional layers or utilize it full-length zipper for maximum ventilation on warmer nights.

 Features and Design

 has one of the best balances of weight and internal spacing; it features high-quality materials to keep its packed size to a minimum, while still offering a healthy amount of room, without being inefficient at keeping the user warm.
 The MegaLite doesn't offer a ton of "extra features"

-in the traditional sense, but is designed to be quite functional, offering warmth, light weight and compactness, yet it still remains on the roomer side.
+in the traditional sense, but is designed to be quite functional, offering warmth, light weight, and compactness, yet it still remains on the roomer side.
 Western Mountaineering added a stiff material along the length of the zipper which does a fantastic job of minimizing the zipper from catching and possibly tearing the fabric.

-Design and construction
+Design and Construction

 features continuous horizontal baffles that make moving around in the bag an easy feat; these baffles aid in regulating temperature.
 The down chambers encircle the whole sleeping bag horizontally, from zipper to zipper, allowing the user to shift down either toward the top of the bag for chilly nights, or down toward the lower part of the bag for warm nights.

-This award winner is an exceptionally versatile bag; its perfect for any 3-season backpacking venture, from single overnights,to the John Muir Trail.
+This award winner is an exceptionally versatile bag; its perfect for any 3-season backpacking venture, from single overnights to the John Muir Trail.
 It's also warm enough for most summertime alpine climbing in places like the Cascades, Sierra, or Tetons.
 Because of its packed size and light weight, we wouldn't even hesitate to take this bag on long alpine routes like the Evolution Traverse, Torment-Forbidden Traverse, or the Northeast Buttress of Sleese, where you are carrying your sleeping bag on your back while climbing technical ground.
 We even think the MegaLite